AIgnesti/PT-REX/README.md

   - out_plot.png: IMAGE1 and IMAGE2 with cells used in PtP analysis
   - out.dat: Data readout in the format SUM $_1$  $\sigma_1$  SUM $_2$  $\sigma_2$ cell area (arcsec $^2$ )
   - out_grid.reg: grid in DS9 fk5 format

+-**M/m**: Run Monte Carlo PtP analysis.
+Indicate the number of iterations (do not mind the warning).
+The average slope is derived from the distribution of best-fit slopes computed for each iteration.

+  Output:

+   -out_MCptp.jpg: Histogram plot of slope distribution -out_MCptp.dat: data readout

 **Note:** Outputs are automatically overwritten with each new analysis

 - **X/x**: Recenter images in ROI
 - **+/-**: Increase/decrease cell size by 0.5 arcsec